PUBLICATIONS

 • Languages

 The Global Compact for Safe, Orderly and Regular Migration (GCM) is a non-binding agreement comprising comprehensive commitments for governing international migration under the obligations and principles of international law.
-Commitments included in the compact, address migration induced by disasters, the adverse effects of climate change and environmental degradation.
-Goals 2, 5, 21 and 23 of the GCM are of particular relevance within this context.
-However, the GCM lacks a comprehensive monitoring and reporting framework to track and evaluate the implementation process.
 To support an effective implementation process, this report reviews existing policies and legal instruments on regional and national level governing migration in the context of disasters, climate change and environmental degradation.
-By identifying and analysing implementation gaps as well as effective practices of governments, this analysis shall serve as a baseline to facilitate and assess future implementations.

 The Global Compact for Safe, Orderly and Regular Migration (GCM) includes commitments addressing migration induced by disasters, the adverse effects of climate change and environmental degradation.
 Goals 2, 5, 21 and 23 of the GCM are of particular relevance within this context.
 To be effective, adequate incorporation of the commitments in national and regional policies and legislation is needed.
 The GCM lacks a comprehensive monitoring and reporting framework to track and evaluate the implementation process.
 Therefore, the Global Compact for Migration Baseline Analysis Report reviews existing policies and legal instruments on regional and national level governing migration in the context of disasters, climate change and environmental degradation.
 This fact sheet summarizes ten key insights derived from the report.